ufora/ufora/content/tutorials/03-running-python-code.md

     return 1
 ```

-# Calculating on the cluster
+# Calculating on the Cluster

 Now, we can use the executor to do something interesting with the function.